 2.2.
-Distribution Media Boot Methods
+Installation Media Boot Methods

-Determine how you wish to boot the VSI OpenVMS distribution media.
+Determine how you wish to boot the VSI OpenVMS installation media.
 Once you have decided and have reviewed the relevant sections, return to Section 2.1, "Before Non-Clustered Installation".

-You can boot the distribution media in any of the following ways.
+You can boot the installation media in any of the following ways.
 Detailed instructions on each method are provided in corresponding sections to follow.

-• From your local DVD drive (Section 6.1.1, "Booting from a Local DVD Drive")
+- From your local DVD drive (Section 6.1.1, "Booting from a Local DVD Drive") - From a DVD drive served over the network by the OpenVMS InfoServer utility (Section 6.1.2, "Booting from a Network InfoServer Utility") - From an image on a PC running Microsoft WindowsTM in a network, accessed through the System Insight Manager interface.
+For more information, please see additional documentation at .

-- From a DVD drive served over the network by the OpenVMS InfoServer utility (Section 6.1.2, "Booting from a Network InfoServer Utility") - From an image on a PC running Microsoft WindowsTM in a network, accessed through the HPE SIM interface (Not described here). - From an image on a PC running Microsoft WindowsTM in a network, using virtual media (vMedia) through a browser connected to your HPE Integrity servers iLO 2 MP port (Not described here).
+• From an image on a PC running Microsoft WindowsTM in a network, using virtual media (vMedia) through a browser connected to your HPE Integrity servers iLO 2 MP port.
+For more information, please see additional documentation at .

 The latter two options can be used for entry-class HPE Integrity servers that support such means (you can use these options when a local DVD drive is not available on your HPE Integrity server).
-Refer to the HPE documentation for these utilities.